Holistic and Natural Treatment For Type 2 Diabetes

 - 6.5% or higher on two separate tests indicates diabetes.

-If you’re diagnosed with diabetes, your doctor or health care provider may do other tests to distinguish between type 1 and type 2 diabetes — since the two conditions often require different treatments.
+If you’re diagnosed with diabetes, your doctor or healthcare provider may do other tests to distinguish between type 1 and type 2 diabetes — since the two conditions often require different treatments.

 Medication For Type 2 Diabetes